Risk Management 101: Protecting Your Trading Capital

 Wrapping Up

 Remember, the goal in trading isn’t to avoid risk altogether – that’s impossible.
 The goal is to manage risk intelligently.
-By implementing these risk management strategies, you’re setting yourself up for long-term success in the markets.
+By implementing these risk management strategies, you’re setting yourself up for in the markets.

 Trading is a marathon, not a sprint.
 With solid risk management, you’ll be able to stay in the race for the long haul.
 Happy trading, and may your risks always be calculated!